 Mental Health Awareness Week

-Mental Health Awareness Week is organised by the Mental Health Foundation and is taking place from 13th-19th May, 2024.
-This year’s theme is ‘Movement: Moving more for our mental health.’
+Mental Health Awareness Week is organised by the Mental Health Foundation and is taking place from 12th-18th May, 2025.
+The theme for 2025 is ‘Community’.

-There are so many things you can do support good mental health: from movement, to spending time in nature, getting enough sleep, spending time doing things you love…and, our favourite, kindness!
+There are so many other things you can do support good mental health too, such as moving your body, spending time in nature, getting enough sleep and spending time doing things you love.

 Kindness and Mental Health